 - 1. The President will have the power to suspend a Defendant pending a hearing before the Association Discipline Committee should the President deem the actions of the Defendant warrants the suspension. - 2.
 After the disciplinary procedure described in section 18 has been taken by the President, the President must promptly appoint the Association Discipline Committee and refer to it the matter which is the subject of the disciplinary procedure described in section 18. - 3.
 The Association Discipline Committee must promptly convene a hearing to consider the suspension. - 4.
 The Association Discipline Committee must give notice of the hearing to the Defendant as soon as possible but, in any event, at least 14 days prior to the hearing and the notice must state: - a.
-The date, time and place of the hearing which will be determined by the Chair of the Association - b.
-Discipline Committee; - c.
-The details of the suspension; - d.
-That the Defendant may appear at the hearing, in person and/or by a representative and all other interested parties may also appear at the hearing in person and/or by a representative; - e.
-That the Defendant may request that the hearing be carried out by telephone conference call and all other interested parties may also request that they be heard by a telephone conference call; - f.
+The date, time and place of the hearing which will be determined by the Chair of the Association Discipline Committee; - b.
+Discipline Committee;The details of the suspension; - c.
+That the Defendant may appear at the hearing, in person and /or by a representative and all other interested parties may also appear at the hearing in person and/or by a representative; - d.
+That the Defendant may request that the hearing be carried out by a telephone conference call and all other interested parties may also request that they be heard by a telephone conference call; - e.
 That the Defendant may request that the hearing be carried out by written submissions and all other interested parties may also request that they be heard by written submissions. - 5.
 The Association Discipline Committee will have the power to suspend, or take such other action as it deems appropriate against the Defendant, for the latter's failure to comply with the Constitution, By-Laws or Rules of Golf of Golf Canada, or the By-Laws, regulations or policies of British Columbia Golf. - 6.
 The Association Discipline Committee must give notice of its decision to the Defendant and the Complainant, if any, within seven days of the conclusion of the hearing. - 7.
 The Defendant may appeal any decision of the Association Discipline Committee by delivering to the President, within 21 days from the receipt of the decision notice, a notice setting out the grounds for the appeal. - 8.
 The President, after receiving the notice of appeal, must appoint an Association Appeal Committee. - 9.
-The Association Appeal Committee must promptly convene a hearing to consider the appeal and must give notice of the hearing to the appellant at least 14 days prior to date of the hearing and, after conducting the hearing of the appeal, will have the power to confirm, vary or vacate the decision of the Association Discipline Committee as it deems appropriate. - 10.
-The appellant may: - a.
+The Association Appeal Committee must promptly convene a hearing to consider the appeal and must give notice of the hearing to the appellant at least 14 days prior to date of the hearing and, after conducting the hearing of the appeal, will have the power to confirm, vary or vacate the decision of the Association Discipline Committee as it deems appropriate.

+- 10. The appellant may; - a.
 Appear at the hearing in person and/or by representative, and all other interested parties may also appear at the hearing in person and/or by a representative; - b.
-Request that the hearing be carried out by telephone conference call and all other interested parties may also request that they be heard by a telephone conference call;
+Request that the hearing be carried out by telephone conference call and all other interested parties may also request that they be heard by a telephone conference call; - c.
+Request that the hearing be carried out by written submission and all other interested parties may also request that they be heard by written submissions. - 11.
+The decision of the Association Appeal Committee is final and must be given in writing to all affected parties within seven days of the hearing.